tdb/maildirarc/README.md

    a file descriptor limit is hit.
 This method of operation may be reconsidered.

- * Maildirarc escapes lines starting with `"From "` by adding a `>` character at the start.
-It also adds a `Content-Length` header which might make the `"From "` escaping redundant, depending on the MUA being used.
-However, I felt it was best to do both methods for maximum compatibility.
+ * Maildirarc does not escape lines starting with `"From "`.
+This may cause compatibility issues with other mail readers.
+If it's a problem for you, or you'd just like maxmium compatibility, use the `-F` command line option to enable `"From "` escaping.

  * The format of messages in mbox files has been deduced by looking at RFCs and examining the behaviour of other programs, in